UK-NABES/UK-NABES.github.io/README.md

 # `UK-NABES`

+Join us or attend a meeting to see what we are all about!
+We have a [JISCM@il email list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=UKNABES) which you can [Subscribe/Unsubscribe to here](https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?SUBED1=UKNABES&A=1).

 The files for the NABES website are hosted here.
 You can look at the rendered site at https://uk-nabes.github.io.

 ## Contributing to the site